tomasmcguinness/dotnet-passbook/README.md

 	Install-Package dotnet-passbook

+##iOS 7

+I haven't gotten around to adding the new iOS 7 features, but I'll start that on a new branch soon.

 ##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness